The transition to sustainable horticulture worldwide is not thinkable without the contribution of Research and Education institutes and organisations.

 Integration in agricultural curriculums

 Many universities and other institutes all around the world already contacted Plant Empowerment for further information and possibilities to cooperate.
-Soon you will find a complete overview of all educational institutes and research centres Plant Empowerment cooperates with.
 In the Netherlands, the Plant Empowerment approach is currently being integrated (under the name of Het Nieuwe Telen) in the curriculums of the leading Agricultural institutes listed below:

 Hogeschool Inholland Delft